-Languages for querying RDF have been developed in parallel with RDF itself, e.g. rdfDB [10], SquishQL [15], RQL [13], Triple [20] QEL [16], DQL [22], SeRQL [4].
+Languages for querying RDF have been developed in parallel with RDF itself, e.g. rdfDB [10], SquishQL [15], RQL [13], Triple [19] QEL [16], DQL [21], SeRQL [4].
 However, there is very little research so far on foundational aspects of the RDF data model and RDF query languages.
 Research on formal aspects of RDF data and query languages is made necessary by the new features that arise in querying RDF graphs as opposed to standard databases: the presence of blank nodes, reification, premises in queries, and the RDFS vocabulary with predefined semantics.
 Formal aspects that need study are normal forms and redundancy elimination, entailment, semantics of query languages, query containment and complexity of query processing.

 The RDF data model allows several representations for the same information.
 This raises the question about the existence of normal forms and testing of equivalence among them.
 Currently different RDF query languages implement different querying mechanisms and functionalities that have not been the subject of a systematic and integrated study.
 Traditional database notions of query containment do not translate directly to the RDF setting.
 They need to be reformulated to take into account the fact that RDF queries process logical specifications rather than plain data.
-Additionally, premises and constraints on queries add further complexity to the problem.
-Regarding query processing, the presence of predefined semantics and blank nodes in RDF introduce new problems.
-These include testing entailment of databases and query conditions for keeping RDF databases and query outputs as concise as possible.
+Additionally, premises and constraints on queries add further com-